-Work from artists Holly Kranker and Jeff Sedrel will make up the September/October exhibition in the Michael Phipps Gallery, from September 7-October 29.
-There will be an opening reception for the exhibition on Friday, September 7, from 4-6 p.m.
+Work from artists Holly Kranker and Jeff Sedrel will make up the September/October exhibition in the Michael Phipps Galleryopens a new window, from September 7-October 29.
+There will be an opening receptionopens a new window for the exhibition on Friday, September 7, from 4-6 p.m.

 My current work examines the efforts and desires to suspend moments in time through representation, where details are slightly askew and become distorted.
 The essence of memory is transposed/transformed into realized, tangible objects, which then exist in redefined perimeters of time, space, and adjacent environment.
 This context forces a shift for the object to become new, with a new vernacular, a new identity—extracted from reality.
 The work lives hovering between experience, contemplation, exploration, and memory.
 There is no clear narrative or sequence of events; similar to the onset of memory, which greets us in fragmented form; flickering images triggered by real time events.
 It is here where we find ourselves discerning between past and present.

 I've always been fascinated with spirituality and the role it plays in daily life.
 Pervasive in every culture as a driving force, the confluence of art and spirituality are what I've come to believe makes civilization most human.
 I view the creation of art as a pathway to recognizing the spirit.
 This notion led to interests and investigation into symbolism, primitivism, and mysticism, to further explore the role art has historically played in our lives.
 I have a specific interest in attempting to simplify that which is not simple.